-The Bachelor of Fine Arts (B.F.A.) program, which has a greater professional emphasis, is described on page 90.
-This program is not a preparation for teacher certification.
-The program advisor is Ms. Anna Greidanus-Probes.
+The Bachelor of Fine Arts (B.F.A.) program, which has a greater professional emphasis and which is not a preparation for teacher certification, is described in greater detail on pages 88-89.
+The program advisor is Mr. Carl Huisman.
 Both the B.A. and the B.F.A. programs can be planned to provide a communication design or photography emphasis.